Hannibal046/Awesome-LLM/README.md

 - [Epsilla](https://github.com/epsilla-cloud) - An all-in-one LLM Agent platform with your private data and knowledge, delivers your production-ready AI Agents on Day 1.
 - [Arize-Phoenix](https://phoenix.arize.com/) - Open-source tool for ML observability that runs in your notebook environment.
 Monitor and fine tune LLM, CV and Tabular Models.
 - [LLM]([https://github.com/simonw/llm) - A CLI utility and Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine.
+- [Just-Chat](https://github.com/longevity-genie/just-chat) - Make your LLM agent and chat with it simple and fast!

 </details>